mac01021/mac01021.github.io/papers.md

 title: Publications
 ---

-I am the (co)author of a few papers.
-I will list them here after I remember which papers they are.
+I have contributed content and support to the following papers.
+I will try to post copies in PDF form in the future.

+- One
+- Two
+- Three
+- Four